G

 AI Hallucinations: Why AI Gets Your Brand Wrong & How to Fix It

 AI tools confidently state false facts about brands.
-Here's why AI hallucinates about your company, how to find it, and how to reduce and correct it.
+Here's why AI hallucinates about your company, how to find it, and how to reduce and correct it fast.

 In this post10 sections

 Ask ChatGPT about your company and there is a real chance it will state something false with total confidence.
 Wrong pricing, a founder who never worked there, a product you do not sell, or a flat "is this a scam" implication.
 That is an AI hallucination, and when it happens to your brand it is a reputation problem, not a trivia problem.
-This guide covers why it happens to brands specifically, how to find what AI says about you, and how to reduce and correct it.
+The fix is not waiting for the models to improve.
+It is controlling what they read about you.

 What an AI Hallucination Is